-PUTNAM COUNTY, Fla. — It’s been 12 years since little Haleigh Ann Marie Cummings was reported missing in Putnam County.
+PUTNAM COUNTY, Fla. — It’s been more than a decade since little Haleigh Ann Marie Cummings was reported missing in Putnam County.

-Wednesday marks the anniversary of the day -- Feb.
-10, 2009 -- that the 5-year-old disappeared out of her Satsuma home in the middle of the night.
+Feb.
+10, 2009 is the day that the 5-year-old disappeared out of her Satsuma home in the middle of the night.

 The last person to see Haleigh was 17-year-old Misty Croslin, her father’s girlfriend at the time.